G. Wayne Miller: Career

-Since 2012, Miller has been visiting fellow at Salve Regina University's Pell Center for International Relations and Public Policy in Newport, R.I.
-He is co-founder and director of the center's Story in the Public Square program, a partnership with The Providence Journal.
+In 2012, Miller became a visiting fellow at Salve Regina University's Pell Center for International Relations and Public Policy in Newport, Rhode Island.
+He is co-founder and director of the center's Story in the Public Square program.
+Since September 2018, Story in the Public Square, the multiple Telly Award-winning public television and SiriusXM Satellite Radio weekly program, has been broadcast nationally and is now seen in 87 percent of all U.S. markets with 516 weekly airings.
+Miller co-hosts and co-produces the show with Pell Center executive director Jim Ludes.
+The show was the inaugural winner of the Newport Historical Society's History Starts Here Award.

-Kid Number One: A story of heart, soul and business, featuring Alan Hassenfeld and Hasbro, was published in September 2019 by Stillwater River Publications and Blue Hill was published in October 2020 by Crossroad Press.
+Kid Number One: A story of heart, soul and business, featuring Alan Hassenfeld and Hasbro, was published in September 2019 by Stillwater River Publications, and Blue Hill was published in October 2020 by Crossroad Press.
 Miller's latest book, Traces of Mary, was published in 2022 by Macabre Ink.